graphql-python/graphene/docs/types/unions.rst

 The basics:

 - Each Union is a Python class that inherits from ``graphene.Union``.
-- Unions don't have any fields on it, just links to the possible objecttypes.
+- Unions don't have any fields on it, just links to the possible ObjectTypes.

 Quick example
 -------------